Code-Institute-Submissions/milestone-project-113/README.md

 - Code for showing and hiding the map markers is from [Google](https://developers.google.com/maps/documentation/javascript/examples/marker-remove).
 - Code from the spinner is from [Bootstrap](https://getbootstrap.com/docs/4.5/components/spinners/#about).
 - Code for the tables is from [Bootstrap](https://getbootstrap.com/docs/4.5/content/tables/).
+- Code for horizontally and vertically centering the spinner and error message in the results table came from [CSS Tricks](https://css-tricks.com/centering-css-complete-guide).
+- Code for back to top button icon is from [Font Awesome](https://fontawesome.com/icons/arrow-up?style=solid).
+- Code for back to top button styling is from [CoreLangs](http://www.corelangs.com/css/box/shadow.html).
+- Code for back to top button interactivity is from [CodePen](https://codepen.io/deveb22/pen/QxPmGz).

 ### Content